SpaceX Christmas delivery arrives at space station

 - Laura Bush visits Haiti

-It was a successful take two — just an hour-and-a-half late — after NASA switched to another TDRS (T-driss) satellite.
+It was a successful take two — just an hour-and-a-half late — after NASA switched to another TDRS satellite.

-The Dragon holds everything the station astronauts need for Christmas dinner.
+The Dragon holds everything the station astronauts need for Christmas dinner, as well as mice and worms for science experiments, and more than 5,000 pounds (2,270 kilograms) of station equipment.

+The holiday food includes smoked turkey, green bean casserole, candied yams, cranberry sauce and fruitcake.
+There also are shortbread and butter cookies, with tubes of icing for decorating.

+Three of the space station residents will be on board for Christmas; the other three will return to Earth on Dec.
+20. Until then, the station is home to two Americans, two Russians, one Canadian and Gerst, who is German.